Toliver Craig Sr.: Biography

 During the 1760s, Craig and his family embraced the Baptist movement.
 His sons Elijah, Lewis, and Joseph Craig became Baptist preachers.
 Elijah and Lewis were jailed in Fredericksburg, Virginia for preaching without a license from the Anglican Church.
 One account had them defended by Patrick Henry, but other historians call that apocryphal.

 He is said to have bought in 1779 the David Bryan estate in what is now Raleigh County, WV, from pioneer Col. John (Johannes) Bowman.

 Near the end of the Revolution, Craig and his family emigrated to Kentucky with the famous "Travelling Church," about 500 people led by his son Rev. Lewis, arriving to settle first at Gilbert's Creek in December 1781.
 Both in the group's own self-identity and in later church history, the journey was likened to the people following Moses in the Exodus.
 Arriving in April 1782, Craig lived briefly with his wife, many children, and grandchildren at Bryan's Station (near present-day Lexington).
 When the fort was besieged on 15 August by a British Canadian and Shawnee raiding party under Captain William Caldwell and Simon Girty, Craig and his wife Polly, although both were elderly, were some of the more well-known defenders.
 The 66-year-old Mary "Polly" Craig was reported to have led a group of women outside the fort to fetch water from a spring to quench burning arrows.
 Their courage was honored in 1896 by a DAR memorial located near the spring and naming all the Craig defenders.

 Craig later became a prominent landowner, purchasing the David Bryan estate from John Bowman.
 He donated large amounts of land to the Baptist church.
 He died in Woodford County, Kentucky in 1795.

+Toliver Craig Sr. had 12 children with his wife, Mary "Polly Hawkins: